|Oracle® Database Utilities

 The reason that a directory object is required is to ensure data security and integrity.
 For example:

-On UNIX and Windows operating systems, a default directory object,
+On Unix and Windows NT systems, a default directory object,

-After a directory is created, the user creating the directory object must grant
+After a directory is created, the user creating the directory object needs to grant

 WRITE permission on the directory to other users.
 For example, to allow the Oracle database to read and write files on behalf of user